A Novel Mixed-Integer Linear Programming Formulation for Continuous-Time Inventory Routing: Introduction

-In this work, we consider the CIRP as defined in~\citet{lagos2020continuous}: (i)~the maximum-level inventory replenishment policy is adopted; (ii)~the objective is to minimize the total routing cost; (iii)~inventory levels are monitored and controlled continuously.
-This CIRP has several complicated characteristics.
+In this work, we consider the deterministic CTIRP as defined in~\citet{lagos2020continuous}: (i)~the maximum-level inventory replenishment policy is adopted; (ii)~the objective is to minimize the total routing cost; and (iii)~inventory levels are monitored and controlled continuously.
+This CTIRP has several complicated characteristics.
 First, the planning horizon becomes a single but relatively long time period and, thus, vehicles have to be allowed to perform multiple trips.
 Second, a customer's total product consumption across the whole planning horizon may exceed the tank capacity, necessitating multiple visits to replenish this customer during this horizon.
+Third, the amount of replenishment at each customer is at the distributor's discretion, as long as the tank capacity constraints are respected, and thus allowed to vary across different visits.
 Last, both vehicle routing designs and delivery scheduling decisions are now constraining the inventory control space, since they are all taken into account explicitly in continuous time.